lgbouma/lgbouma.com/content/research.md

 age-dating methods applicable to field stars might let us study planet evolution in much larger samples.
 Rotation-based age dating (gyrochronology) is one of the most promising methods to age-date FGK stars on the main-sequence.
-A recently submitted study that addresses some previous issues in the accuracy and precision of gyrochronology follows:
+A recent study that addresses some previous issues in the accuracy and precision of gyrochronology follows:

 **The Empirical Limits of Gyrochronology** [[Preprint](https://arxiv.org/abs/2303.08830), [`gyro-interp` software package](https://github.com/lgbouma/gyro-interp), [movie #1](/movies/prot_teff_model_data.gif), [movie #2](/movies/model_prot_vs_teff.mp4)]